The Perfect Exercise Equipment for Seniors

 Rowing is a good exercise for seniors because the health benefits do not come with negative side effects like putting a strain on joints.
 You could make the argument that rowing is the absolute best overall exercise for seniors.
 If seniors can only do one exercise, it absolutely should be rowing because of the total body workout it provides.

-If you are looking to combine rowing with another exercise, you can look into elliptical rowing machines.
+If you’re looking to combine rowing with another exercise, you can look into elliptical rowing machines.
 Something like this will give you even more of a workout, but not harm your joints in the way that a treadmill would.
-Elliptical machines are another way to exercise smoothly without causing a ton of unnecessary strain to your joints.
+Elliptical machines are another way to exercise smoothly without causing unnecessary strain to your joints.

 Exercises for Seniors besides Rowing